Skip to navigation | Skip to main content | Skip to footer

 Conduct during Examinations

-4.17 You must write your registration number (the 7 or 8 figure number on the front of your Registration Card) on every examination answer-book you use.
+4.17 You must write your registration number (the 7 or 8 figure number on the front of your Student ID card) on every examination answer-book you use.
 Remember to fill in all the other information asked for.

 4.19 Examinations are marked anonymously.
 At the end of the examination make sure you fold over and seal the gummed edge of the panel on the top corner of each of your answer-books, before they are collected from you.